 1. Order medication

 It’s easy to get your hands on acid reflux medication and that might be all you need.
 Antacids neutralise your stomach acids and can provide quick relief.
-They usually come as a tablet and can be ordered online.
+They usually come as a tablet and can be ordered online or picked up from the pharmacy.

 You should take the medication when you have symptoms or when you’re pre-empting developing symptoms, such as after a meal or before bed.